joemoose/dungeoneers.d20/docs/combat.md

 ## Attacks

 **Attacks always hit**.
-Roll your weapon’s damage dice, and add the appropriate attribute modifier:
+Roll your weapon’s damage dice, and add the appropriate attribute damage modifier:

 - **STR**: for melee or thrown weapons
 - **DEX**: for ranged weapons